 Facing the grandstands on the track is One Daytona , at 1 Daytona Blvd., which attracts visitors not only for convenience but also for its range of shops, local restaurants and entertainment.
 Things to see include Victory Circle and stores featuring popular brands such as Bass Pro Shops, Guitar Center, IT’SUGAR and Sunglass World.

 A number of other large shopping centers present apparel, décor and gifts from national brands.
 Tomoka Town Center, 1401 Cornerstone Blvd., is the city’s latest retail complex with Burlington Stores, Ross Dress for Less, Hobby Lobby and a 15,000-square-foot Barnes & Noble, which includes a book theater, kids section and seating areas; phone (386) 281-4960.
-Volusia Mall, 1700 W. International Speedway Blvd., offers anchors such as Dillard’s and JCPenney as well as 120 other services and stores, including American Eagle Outfitters, PacSun and Victoria’s Secret; phone (386) 253-6783.
+Volusia Mall, 1700 W. International Speedway Blvd., offers anchors Dillard’s and JCPenney as well as over 50 other services and stores, including PacSun and Victoria’s Secret; phone (386) 253-6783.

 Tanger Outlets Daytona Beach, 1100 Cornerstone Blvd., offers deals on designer brands.
 Among the 60 outlet stores are Carter’s Babies and Kids, J. Crew, Nike Factory Store and Under Armour.
 Phone (386) 843-7459.